Synonym(s)

 EtiopathogenesisThis section has been translated automatically.

-A co-pathogenic role of hepatitis C infections and autoimmune thyroiditis is being discussed (Schruf E et al. 2022).
+A co-pathogenic role of hepatitis C infections and autoimmune thyroiditis is discussed (Schruf E et al. 2022).

 ManifestationThis section has been translated automatically.

-Both the monotopic oral and vulvovaginal LP tend to be chronic with continuous or discontinuous recurrent clinical courses over 3-10 years.
+Both monotopic oral and vulvovaginal LP tend to be chronic with continuous or discontinuous recurrent clinical courses over 3-10 years.

 LocalizationThis section has been translated automatically.

-Clinical featuresThis section has been translated automatically.
+ClinicThis section has been translated automatically.

-S.a.
-Lichen planus.
+See also Lichen planus.

-Oral mucosa(orallichen ruber/planus):
+Oral mucosa(oral lichen ruber/planus):

-- Type II (red or erosive type ): second most common manifestation form of lichen ruber mucosae (see below lichen ruber erosivus mucosae).
-Painful erythema, erosions or ulcers appear on the surface (especially after ingestion of acidic food or drinks).
-The leading clinical symptom in the erosive type is "pain", which occurs promptly, especially with acidic food or drink.
-The erosive lichen ruber has a clear risk of malignant transformation with 0.5-2.0%.
+- OLP 1II (red or erosive type): second most common manifestation (<10% of OLP cases) of lichen ruber mucosae (see below lichen ruber erosivus mucosae).
+This is characterized by considerably painful (especially when ingesting acidic food or drinks) flat erythema, erosions or flat ulcers.
+The main clinical symptom of the erosive type is "pain", which occurs promptly, especially with acidic food or drink.
+At 0.5-2.0%, erosive lichen ruber has a clear risk of malignant transformation.
+Although antibodies against Dsg are rare in OLP, they usually occur in erosive OLP!

-- Lichen ruber mucosae is described as an "oral lichenoid reaction", which occurs in the immediate vicinity of amalgam fillings on the buccal buccal mucosa, tongue or gingiva.
+- Lichen ruber mucosae is described as an "oral lichenoid reaction", which occurs in the immediate vicinity of amalgam fillings on the buccal mucosa, tongue or gingiva.
 Some authors postulate an independent entity (see notes below).

 Genital mucosa: